Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Swizzle-Node.md

 ## Description

-Reorders the elements of the input vector as you specify in the input mask.
-The length of the input mask determines the dimensions of the output vector.
+Reorders the elements of the input vector as you specify in a formatting string in the input mask.
+For example, "wzyx" and "abgr" both invert the order of the input elements.
+The length of the input mask also determines the dimensions of the output vector.
+To output a vector3 with the x, y and z elements of the input vector, use the input mask “xyz”.

 The error "Invalid Mask" indicates an input mask value which includes one or more channels that do not exist in the input vector.